Try @eslint-react/kit@beta

 Creates a Builder instance for registering custom rules via the chainable .use() API.

-A rule definition is a function that receives the ESLint rule context and the structured Kit toolkit, and returns a RuleListener (AST visitor object).
+A function that receives the ESLint rule context and the structured RuleToolkit toolkit, and returns a RuleListener (AST visitor object).

-Rules are defined as named functions that return a RuleDefinition.
+Rules are defined as named functions that return a RuleFunction.
 The function name is automatically converted to kebab-case and used as the rule name under the @eslint-react/kit plugin namespace.

 // Function name `noForwardRef` → rule name `no-forward-ref`